 Q. Is it worth getting an exterminator for mice?

 In many cases, yes, an exterminator is worth the expense.
 Very small infestations can be handled by reasonably skilled homeowners or renters, but once it’s established that there are more than a few mice, it’s time to call a professional.
-Because the cost of materials to do it yourself is similar to the cost of an exterminator, it’s usually worth it to call in a pro.
+Because the cost of DIY materials is similar to the cost of an exterminator, it’s usually worth it to call in a pro.